SUNET/eduid-backend/doc/idp-actions.rst

 4. A plugin for the attribute manager that will be able to gather all the data that the manager needs to store in the central db.

-Each action will be defined in a plugin, a package that contains Python code that is accessed through setuptools entry points, and Javascript code that is provided to webpack to be bundled and served.
+Each action will be defined in a plugin, which consists of 2 parts: a Python package with name `eduid_action.<xxx>` that resides in the `eduid-action` repo, whose code is accessed through setuptools entry points, and Javascript code that resides in the `eduid-front` repo.

-These plugins can define 4 different setuptools entry points: one for adding new actions, another for acting upon a pending action, and 2 others for updating the central user db with any new data that may have been collected when performing the action.
+These plugins can define 4 different Python setuptools entry points: one for adding new actions, another for acting upon a pending action, and 2 others for updating the central user db with any new data that may have been collected when performing the action.